jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

     state: running
 ```

-`flinkConfiguration` is a hash map used to define  the Flink configuration, like, task slot, HA and checkpointing.
+`flinkConfiguration` is a hash map used to define  the Flink configuration, like, task slot, HA and checkpointing parameters.

 ```yaml
    flinkConfiguration: